A Theory on Dealers

 "You know who inherits the markets?
 Market dealers.
 Because everyone is too busy trading against each other.
 That's their secret to survival: Never to go war...just trade both sides."

-I began studying market dealers (or market-makers - i.e. large wire-house institutions and funds that act as both market-makers/liquidity providers and also run their own proprietary trading desks) and market structure trends regularly about 8 years ago.
-It was quite illuminating at first, but then really escalated my exploration into their ways and methods when I was told in conversation with a fellow trader, that JP Morgan's Prop Trading Desk had gone more than 3 yrs without a losing day.
-I could not wrap my head around that, but after research, confirmed it to be accurate.
-That was that - I was hooked.
+We began studying market dealers (or market-makers - i.e. large wire-house institutions and funds that act as both market-makers/liquidity providers and also run their own proprietary trading desks) and market structure trends regularly about 8 years ago.
+It was quite illuminating at first, but then really escalated my exploration into their ways and methods when We were told in conversation with a fellow trader, that JP Morgan's Prop Trading Desk had gone more than 3 yrs without a losing day.
+We could not wrap our head around that, but after research, confirmed it to be accurate.
+That was that - we were hooked.

 The logic of an agnostic market perspective based upon market structure, momentum flows, and dynamic hedging has worked for hundreds of years (even going back far before markets became electronic).
 So why not utilize it?
 That is what this site is all about...trying to help communicate an agnostic data driven dealer type analysis that I have found to very useful.